nik2203/student_record_system/README.md

-# This is a student record system written in C
+# A student record system written in C

-# It stores data in a binary file
+### Student data is stored in the binary file